✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Wiring Claude as Your Recovery Agent: API Integration and Prompt Design #

-Claude serves as the cognitive layer of your self-healing system.
+Claude serves as the cognitive layer of my self-healing system through the Anthropic Messages API.
 It reads error context, understands what the workflow was attempting, and recommends specific recovery actions.
 The integration requires an HTTP Request node calling Anthropic's Messages API with carefully engineered prompts.

 HTTP Request Node Configuration #

-Use the HTTP Request node (not the Claude node) for maximum control over the prompt and response parsing.
+I use the HTTP Request node (not the native Claude node) for maximum control over the prompt and response parsing.

 Method: POST